Also known as: Cruciate ligament injury - aftercare and ACL injury - aftercare

 - You will need physical therapy to regain the full use of your knee.

-- can take about six months.
+- Recovery after surgery can take about 6 months.
 But you should be able to do the same activities you did before.

 - You will need to work with a physical therapist to lessen swelling and pain and regain enough strength in your leg to resume activity.
 This may take a few months.